 I created magic of my own through the power of my mind and a pencil in my hand.
 I flew to my own Never Land and braved through my own awfully big adventures.
 Even if those adventures ended each time I set the pencil down, those precious hours of writing taught me the importance of believing in myself.

-Now as a twenty-six-year old mother and wife, I look into the night sky with a thankful heart knowing my adventures will never end.
+Now, as a twenty-nine-year old mother and wife, I look into the night sky with a thankful heart knowing my adventures will never end.